-Pursuant to the agreement entered in August 2006, and has subsequently been extended until February 28, 2014, BSRE may, with the Company's consent from time to time, deposit funds with the Company and receive in return funds on ON CALL terms (on an on-demand basis).
-The amount of funds lent from each party to the other party may not exceed NIS 200 million at any time.
-Under the agreement no collateral is granted in exchange for the deposited funds.
+Pursuant to an agreement effective February 28, 2014, extending an agreement entered in August 2006, BSRE may, with the Company's consent from time to time, deposit funds with the Company and receive in return funds on ON CALL terms (on an on-demand basis).
+The amount of funds lent from each party to the other party may not exceed NIS 150 million at any time.
+In case BSRE shall deposit funds with the Company as an ON CALL deposit, the Company shall grant collateral to BSRE which shall be comprised of BSRE shares in a market value which is to be be examined each quarter in order that the Company retains a 2:1 ratio between the market value of the collateral and the amounts deposited by BSRE with the Company.
 The interest paid by each party for funds received according to this arrangement will be at a rate equivalent to the rate that the Company is charged by banks in such month for ON CALL credit (short-term loans) on a monthly weighted average basis.
-The term of the agreement was two years from its approval by the shareholders of BSRE (February 28, 2007), and was extended for an additional term until the end of February 2014.
-The agreement may be terminated by either party upon a one day, prior notice.
+The deposits will be deposited for periods of not exceeding one year and will be renewed from time to time.
+The agreement was renewed for a period of three years from February 28, 2014.
+The agreement may be terminated by either party upon seven days' prior notice.
+Prior to the extension the amount of funds to be lent from each party to the other party may have not exceeded NIS 200 million at any time and no collateral was granted in exchange for deposited funds.